-Building upon knowledge gained in EDU170, this course will provide the pre-service teacher application understandings of curriculum and instructional design for meeting the needs of diverse learners in a variety of academic settings.
-Students will visit local schools, design curriculum units, write lesson plans, deliver lesson instruction, and implement reflective practice.
-The Danielson Framework for Teaching will be addressed in the course.
+This course focuses on knowledge and understandings gained in EDU170 through application of curriculum and instructional design that meets the needs of diverse learners in varied academic settings.
+Students will design curriculum units, write lesson plans, deliver lesson instruction, and implement reflective practice.